Azure/azqr/docs/content/en/docs/Rules/_index.md

-# Azure Quick Review Rules
+---
+title: Rules
+description: Rules
+weight: 3
+---

 Azure Quick Review uses the following rules to identify Azure resources that may be or not be compliant with Azure best practices and recommendations: